 Reflect and Grow

 Spend time in reflection, seeking lessons and insights from your experiences.
-Consider how adversity has shaped you, what strengths you've discovered, and how your values may have evolved.
-Many find that helping others facing similar challenges adds a layer of meaning and purpose to their own experiences.
+A Reflective Journal invites you to explore deeper questions, document breakthroughs, and chart your evolving values.
+Many find that helping others facing similar challenges adds a layer of meaning and purpose to their own experiences---consider sharing excerpts or insights from your journal as a form of mentorship or peer support.

 Reading more: